Automating-GIS-processes/FEC/_sources/Day3-arcpy-overview.rst.txt

 Case: Processing species distribution data
 --------------------------------------------

-Source data for the ArcPy-exercise has been downloaded from the `IUCN Red List of Threatened Species website <http://www.iucnredlist.org/>`_.
+Source data for the ArcPy-exercise has been downloaded from the `IUCN Red List of Threatened Species website <http://www.iucnredlist.org/technical-documents/spatial-data>`_.
-We will be working with the species distribution data of different subspecies of Damselfish (*lat.
-Pomacentridae*).
+We will be working with the species distribution data of different subspecies of Damselfish (*Pomacentridae*).
 In practice, we will incrementally create an ArcGIS Python tool that
 **converts the individual Damselfish species distribution Polygons into raster layers** (``.tif``).
 Such processing step has been included in the methodology for prioritizing global conservation areas based on the occurrence of endangered species (`Pouzols et al. 2014 <https://helda.helsinki.fi/bitstream/handle/10138/156062/PouzolsToivonenEtal_NonFinalProof_Nature_2014.pdf?sequence=1>`_).